Artaxerxes I

-He may have been the "Artasyrus" mentioned by Herodotus as being a satrap of the royal satrapy of Bactria.
+In Greek sources he is also surnamed "Long-handed" (μακρόχειρ Makrókheir; Longimanus), allegedly because his right hand was longer than his left.

-In Greek sources he is also surnamed "long-handed" (μακρόχειρ Makrókheir; Longimanus), allegedly because his right hand was longer than his left.
+Josephus and several ancient traditions identify him as King Ahasuerus, from the Book of Esther.

 Succession to the throne

 Artaxerxes was probably born in the reign of his grandfather Darius I, to the emperor's son and heir, Xerxes I. In 465 BC, Xerxes I was murdered by Hazarapat ("commander of thousand") Artabanus, the commander of the royal bodyguard and the most powerful official in the Persian court, with the help of a eunuch, Aspamitres.
 Greek historians give contradicting accounts of events.
 According to Ctesias (in Persica 20), Artabanus then accused Crown Prince Darius, Xerxes's eldest son, of the murder, and persuaded Artaxerxes to avenge the patricide by killing Darius.
 But according to Aristotle (in Politics 5.1311b), Artabanus killed Darius first and then killed Xerxes.
 After Artaxerxes discovered the murder, he killed Artabanus and his sons.